Fully equipped yacht

 Early in the afternoon we'll reach the largest island in Croatia, Cres.
 Of course you will have planty of time to take a swim in one of its many secluded coves before we dock in the heart of this colorful town.

-Overnight in Cres town port, where busy ancient streets meet modern architecture.
-Here you will have the chance to first-hand discover the nightlife and visit one of the many seaside restaurants and bars.
-Island lamb »under the bell« is one of the traditional culinary highlights.
+Overnight in a picturesque Cres town port, where vibrant ancient streets meet modern architecture.
+Here, you will have the chance to discover the nightlife and visit one of the many seaside restaurants and bars.
+Island lamb »under the bell« is one of the traditional culinary highlights and a must-try.
+Don't forget to buy the famous island's olive oil and fragrant lavender products.

 After the morning coffee in the town square, we'll set sails to the south of the island Cres, then take a break to swim in a turquoise water on an isolated island along our route.
 Here you can actually see that isolated Kvarner islands really have one of the cleanest seas in the planet.

-Overnight in the ancient city of Osor, founded by Greeks millenniums ago.
-Centuries ago, a large seaborne trade post with 20.000 residents, today a small town on the shore banks of a narrow channel between the island Lošinj and Cres.
+Overnight in the ancient village Osor, founded by Greeks millenniums ago.
+Couple of centuries back in history, a large seaborne trade post with 20.000 residents, today a small town on the shore banks of a narrow channel between the island Lošinj and Cres.

 In the morning you can ascend up the hill ridge, elevating over the town to catch the early sunrise.
 Sailing along the aromatic forrests of Lošinj island, we will soon reach the distant island of flowers - Ilovik.